 As we accumulate mortgages for long-term investment, we finance the acquisition of mortgages primarily through borrowings on reverse repurchase agreements with third party lenders.
 Since 1995 we have primarily used an uncommitted repurchase facility with a major investment bank to finance substantially all warehouse advances to affiliates and non-affiliates and mortgages acquired for long-term investment, as needed.
-However, during 2002 we added \$650.0 million of new uncommitted warehouse facilities with other lenders to finance asset growth.
+However, during 2002 and 2003 we added \$750.0 million of new warehouse facilities with other lenders to finance asset growth, which includes \$75.0 million of committed warehouse facilities and \$50.0 million of uncommitted warehouse facilities to fund multi-family mortgages.
 The new warehouse facilities provide us with a higher aggregate credit limit to fund the acquisition and origination of mortgages at terms comparable to those we have received in the past and the flexibility of having financial relationships with a larger cross-section of financial institutions.
-As of March 31, 2003 the warehouse lending operations had \$857.6 million outstanding on warehouse facilities with various lenders.
+As of June 30, 2003 the warehouse lending operations had \$1.4 billion outstanding on warehouse facilities with various lenders.